RocketChat/Rocket.Chat.ReactNative/CONTRIBUTING.md

 ### How to inspect the app

-We use [Reactotron](https://github.com/infinitered/reactotron) for inspecting our React-native app.
+We use [Reactotron](https://github.com/infinitered/reactotron) to inspect logs, redux state, redux-sagas, HTTP requests, etc.

 ## Issues needing help